lbr711/CXX-Wrapper-for-DPDK/README.md

 sudo make install
 sudo ldconfig
 ```
 Second, git clone this [repo](https://github.com/seladb/PcapPlusPlus) and install PcapPlusPlus with DPDK.
-Switch to tag v22.11, then click the green button for downloading the code.
+Switch to the tag v22.11, then click the green button for downloading the code.
 Copy the HTTPS URL to git clone as below:
 ``` shell
 git clone https://github.com/seladb/PcapPlusPlus.git
 cd PcapPlusPlus